perrin-isir/xpag/README.md

 #### JAX, Flax and Brax installation

-The *xpag* agents are written in JAX and Flax, and some functionalities specific to Brax environments require it to be installed.
+The *xpag* agents are written in JAX, and some functionalities specific to Brax environments require it to be installed.

-*The three modules JAX, Flax and Brax are not automatically installed as dependencies of xpag.*
+*The modules JAX and Brax are not automatically installed as dependencies of xpag.*

 - To install JAX, follow these guidelines: